dnieln7/go-example/README.md

 # Go Examples

-Repository for learning go with small projects
+Repository of small Go projects for learning purposes